RakhithJK/dbeaver-dbeaver-wiki/Database-drivers.md

 {port}|Database server port number
 {database}|Target database name
-{server}|Target server name (rarely used) {folder}|Folder path (on local file system).
-Used for embedded drivers {file}|File path (on local file system).
+{server}|Target server name (rarely used) {folder}|Folder path (on the local file system).
+Used for embedded drivers {file}|File path (on the local file system).
 Used for embedded drivers

 ### Advanced settings

 For most driver you don't need to change any advanced properties.
-But in some cases you can use this as a driver tuning (for better performance or for structure fixing).
+But in some cases you can use this as a driver tuning, e.g. for better performance or for structure fixing.

 ![](images/ug/drivers/driver-properties.png)